cdanielgarcia/DockerPruebas/README.md

 -----Utils commands----
 $ docker container prune  //remove the containers
 $ docker volume prune //remove all the volume
-$ docker-compose up --build  //to build all the container with Dockerfile
+$ docker-compose up --build  //to build the container again with all, docker-compose file and refresh Dockerfile configuration